isomerpages/moe-blangahrisepri/index.md

       description: This year, Blangah Rise Primary and First Toa Payoh Primary came together as a combined football team to participate in National School Games (NSG) 2023.
+  - resources:
+      title: Resources
+      button: Click here to see more
 ---